lonycell/grafana.v7/docs/sources/auth/auth-proxy.md

 # Auth Proxy Authentication

-You can configure Grafana to let a HTTP reverse proxy handling authentication.
+You can configure ThingSPIN to let a HTTP reverse proxy handling authentication.
 Popular web servers have a very extensive list of pluggable authentication modules, and any of them can be used with the AuthProxy feature.
 Below we detail the configuration options for auth proxy.